Pekingese Temperament: What's Good About 'Em, What's Bad About 'Em

 - Is small but extremely sturdy, even chunky in build

-- Has a very short face, large expressive eyes, and a long thick coat that comes in many colors
+- Has a squashed face, large expressive eyes, and a thick coat that comes in many colors

-- Is one of the most dignified, supremely confident, and independent of the toy breeds
+- Is one of the most dignified, confident, and independent of the toy breeds

 - Is calm and quiet indoors and doesn't need much exercise

 - Is polite with strangers and usually accepting of other animals

 - If he respects you, will be well-mannered without much formal training

 - Strong-willed mind of his own, requiring a confident owner who can take charge

 - Snorting, snuffling, wheezing, loud snoring

 - Heavy shedding